 BODIES OF WATER

-bodies of water explore the relationship between water, pedagogy and design, placing emphasis on the central role of water in social and environmental change.
-Through a multidisciplinary approach, it encourages a critical reflection on the climate crisis and sustainability, focusing on the Mediterranean region as a climate hotspot, analyzing phenomena such as desertification, natural cycles, and the intersections between ecology and politics, and exploring innovative solutions inspired by artistic, scientific, and design methodologies.
+Bodies of Water explores the relationship between water, pedagogy and design, highlighting the central role of water in social and environmental change.
+Through a multidisciplinary approach, it encourages critical reflection on the climate crisis and sustainability, focusing on the Mediterranean as a climate hotspot.
+The programme examines phenomena such as desertification, natural cycles and the intersections between ecology and politics, exploring innovative solutions informed by artistic, scientific and design methodologies.

-bodies of water is part of Waterschool South, a spin-off of the Waterschool founded in Rotterdam by Studio Makkink & Bey: an educational program focused on the strategic importance of water as a finite resource, to trigger processes that stimulate cultural, academic, and scientific progress for the improvement of the quality of life in Southern Europe and the Mediterranean basin.
+Bodies of Water is part of Waterschool South, an initiative developed by Abadir as an extension of the Waterschool initiated in Rotterdam by Studio Makkink & Bey: an educational programme centred on the strategic importance of water as a finite resource, to foster cultural, academic and scientific progress and to improve the quality of life in Southern Europe and in the Mediterranean basin.

-The first phase took place online between January and February 2025; from 17 to 21 March the working groups landed in Catania for a series of site visits and project activities, culminating in the final presentation of the projects.
+The online phase took place online between January and February.
+In March, students from all partnering institutions gathered in Catania for a series of site visits and project-based activities, culminating in the final presentation of their work.

-Through a series of guided tours, we closely examined the relationship between the city and water, a profound and ancient bond, sometimes hidden from view.
-Accompanied by INGV researcher Stefano Branca and a guide from the Etna 'Ngeniousa Association, we retraced the history of the numerous underground aquifers, including the Amenano fountain, the Gammazita well, the Ursino Castle, and the Achilliane baths.
-Fabio D'Agata led us to discover the Consorzio Acque Santa Tecla, a former water extraction and distribution complex dating back to the 19th century.
+Participants explored the relationship between the city and water: a deep and long-standing connection, often hidden from view.
+With INGV researcher Stefano Branca and a tour guide from Associazione Etna ‘Ngeniousa, they traced the history of the city’s underground streams, visiting locations and landmarks that reveal Catania’s historical bond with water, such as the Amenano Fountain, the Pozzo di Gammazita, Castello Ursino and the Terme Achilliane.
+Fabio D’Agata then led a visit to the Consorzio Acque Santa Tecla, a former Nineteenth century water extraction and distribution complex.

 Photo credits: Elisabetta Carrubba